ethandpark/frostpunk-tutorial/README.md

 </div>
 ```

+That should be it!
+Your header image should now have a super cool parallax effect that will definitely wow everyone who visits your site (okay, so maybe not.
+But it is cool though).
 Again, if you have direct access to the artwork you're using and can manipulate the layers directly, then you're already streets ahead.
 It is possible to take any random image from Google and make it work, but as you can see, it's a much more involved process.